ForkTown23/CurricularDiffJUP/README.md

 - [ ] Running tally of complexity score differences (presumably *from* curriculum 1 *to* curriculum 2)
 - [ ] use fieldnames instead of naming each field manually.
 - [ ] expand to degree plans
-- [ ] check if co-reqs matters in blocking factor investigator fn
+- [x] check if co-reqs matters in blocking factor investigator fn.
+THEY DO!
 - [ ] consider refactoring blocking_factor_investigator into being recursive

+Today:
+- [ ] Add the case where a prereq set hasnt changed but a course has disappeared from the u-field because it is reached through a course that *has* changed its prereqs